edgelesssys/go-tdx-qpl/README.md

 10. Use the quote's public key to verify the quote's signature and signed data
 11. Check the TCB Level
 12. If enclave Identity is set, verify its TCB level

+## 3rdparty licenses

+This project is based on code from [Intel(R) Software Guard Extensions Data Center Attestation Primitives](https://github.com/intel/SGXDataCenterAttestationPrimitives), which is licensed under the [BSD license](3rdparty/SGXDataCenterAttestationPrimitives/License.txt).